 In addition to schizophrenia, key product Risperdal is used to treat bipolar mania and irritability associated with autism.
 A long-acting injectable version of the drug, called Risperdal Consta, is approved as a treatment for schizophrenia.
 Janssen's antipsychotic franchise also includes Invega and Invega Sustenna, two schizophrenia drugs developed using controlled oral delivery and extended-release injectable technologies.
 The mental health and neurology product lines have historically been major earners for J&J, but like many others before it, the segment's sales have been hit hard by patent protection losses and the rise of generic competition in the pharmaceuticals industry.

 To keep its pipeline fresh, Janssen Pharmaceuticals works with the J&J research network to develop new products.
-With its sister company Janssen Research & Development ( formerly known as Johnson & Johnson Pharmaceutical Research & Development), the company is working on potential drugs for a range of diseases.
-In 2011, for instance, it received FDA approval for Xarelto, which works to protect patients from developing blood clots after undergoing surgery.
+With its sister company Janssen Research & Development (formerly known as Johnson & Johnson Pharmaceutical Research & Development), the company is working on potential drugs for a range of diseases.

 In response to competitive market challenges, as well as financial setbacks related to multiple product recall announcements, J&J moved to consolidate some of its pharmaceutical businesses in 2011 to save on administrative, manufacturing, and marketing costs.
 The firm combined its Janssen (mental health), Ortho-McNeil (contraceptives), Ortho Women's Health and Urology, McNeil Pediatrics, Ortho-McNeil Neurologics (central nervous system drugs), and PriCara divisions into the new Janssen Pharmaceuticals entity.
 Many of these units had previously been held by a J&J subsidiary named Ortho-McNeil-Janssen Pharmaceuticals.